-- 11.1 Personal Data should not be kept longer than is necessary for the purpose for which it is held.
-This means that Data should be destroyed or erased from our systems when it is no longer required. - 11.2 It is the duty of the DPO, after taking appropriate guidance for legal considerations, to ensure that obsolete Data is properly erased.
-The School has a retention schedule for all Data.
+- 10.1 Personal Data should not be kept longer than is necessary for the purpose for which it is held.
+This means that Data should be destroyed or erased from our systems when it is no longer required. - 10.2 It is the duty of the DPO, after taking appropriate guidance for legal considerations, to ensure that obsolete Data is properly erased.
+The school has a retention schedule for all Data.

-12. Data to be processed in a manner that ensures appropriate security of the Personal Data
+11. Data to be processed in a manner that ensures appropriate security of the Personal Data

-12.1 The School has taken steps to ensure that appropriate security measures are taken against unlawful or unauthorised processing of Personal

-Data, and against the accidental loss of, or damage to, Personal Data.
-Data Subjects may apply to the courts for compensation if they have suffered damage from such a loss.

-- 12.2 We will develop, implement and maintain safeguards appropriate to our size, scope, our available resources, the amount of Personal Data that we own or maintain on behalf of others and identified risks (including use of encryption and Pseudonymisation where applicable).
-We will regularly evaluate and test the effectiveness of those safeguards to ensure security of our Processing of Personal Data. - 12.3 Data Users are responsible for protecting the Personal Data we hold.
+- 11.1 The school has taken steps to ensure that appropriate security measures are taken against unlawful or unauthorised processing of Personal Data, and against the accidental loss of, or damage to, Personal Data.
+Data Subjects may apply to the courts for compensation if they have suffered damage from such a loss. - 11.2 We will develop, implement and maintain safeguards appropriate to our size, scope, our available resources, the amount of Personal Data that we own or maintain on behalf of others and identified risks (including use of encryption and Pseudonymisation where applicable).
+We will regularly evaluate and test the effectiveness of those safeguards to ensure security of our Processing of Personal Data.

+- 11.3 Data Users are responsible for protecting the Personal Data we hold.
 Data Users must implement reasonable and appropriate security measures against unlawful or unauthorised Processing of Personal Data and against the accidental loss of, or damage to, Personal Data.
-Data Users must exercise particular care in protecting Sensitive Personal Data from loss and unauthorised access, use or disclosure. - 12.4 The GDPR requires us to put in place procedures and technologies to maintain the security of all Personal Data from the point of collection to the point of destruction.
-Data Users must follow all these procedures and technologies and must comply with all applicable aspects of our Data Security Program and Data Security Policy and not attempt to circumvent the administrative, physical and technical safeguards we implement and maintain in accordance with the GDPR and relevant standards to protect Personal Data. - 12.5 Maintaining data security means guaranteeing the confidentiality, integrity and availability of the Personal Data, defined as follows: - 12.5.1 Confidentiality means that only people who are authorised to use the Data can access it. - 12.5.2 Integrity means that Personal Data should be accurate and suitable for the purpose for which it is processed. - 12.5.3 Availability means that authorised users should be able to access the Data if they need it for authorised purposes. - 12.6 It is the responsibility of all members of staff and trustees to work together to ensure that the Personal Data we hold is kept secure.
+Data Users must exercise particular care in protecting Sensitive Personal Data from loss and unauthorised access, use or disclosure. - 11.4 The UK GDPR requires us to put in place procedures and technologies to maintain the security of all Personal Data from the point of collection to the point of destruction.
+Data Users must follow all these procedures and technologies and must comply with all applicable aspects of our Data Security Program and Data Security Policy and not attempt to circumvent the administrative, physical and technical safeguards we implement and maintain in accordance with the UK GDPR and relevant standards to protect Personal Data. - 11.5 Maintaining data security means guaranteeing the confidentiality, integrity and availability of the Personal Data, defined as follows: - 11.5.1 Confidentiality means that only people who are authorised to use the Data can access it. - 11.5.2 Integrity means that Personal Data should be accurate and suitable for the purpose for which it is processed. - Availability means that authorised users should be able to access the Data if they need it for authorised purposes. - 11.6 It is the responsibility of all members of staff and trustees to work together to ensure that the Personal Data we hold is kept secure.
 We rely on our colleagues to identify and report any practices that do not meet these standards so that we can take steps to address any weaknesses in our systems.
-Anyone who has any comments or concerns about security should notify the Headteacher or the DPO.
+Anyone who has any comments or concerns about security should notify the Headteacher or the DPO. - 11.7 Please see our Data Security Policy for details for the arrangements in place to keep Personal Data secure.